 The State law does not require a county to adopt what is being termed as a tier map.
 However, counties that choose not to adopt a septic tier map are prohibited from approving new major subdivisions that would use private on-site sewerage disposal systems.
-Washington County has elected not to adopt a septic tiers map.
-Therefore, by default and using Washington County's definition of a major subdivision, all areas located outside of delineated growth areas and rural villages are limited to a maximum of 7 new lots in Washington County regardless of local zoning regulations.
+Contained within this Plan under the Water Resources Element, the septic tiers map and analysis has been performed and delineated.

-The effects of this law in Washington County is essentially a de facto downzoning that may have some repercussions on land preservation efforts in the County.
+While the adoption of a septic tiers map does create some additional availability for development, the overall effect of this law in Washington County is essentially a de facto downzoning that may have some repercussions on land preservation efforts in the County.
 The reduction in permitted development rights creates two potential challenges.
 First, the reduced number of development rights can deter farmers from participating in land preservation programs because of potential loss of development rights for immediate family members.
 Under the MALPF program, a property owner could retain a certain number of rights for family members and still have enough rights remaining based on local zoning regulations that would make selling an easement a reasonable concession to a property owner.
-With the inception of the Septic Bill, immediate family member lots count toward the overall maximum of seven and therefore has a greater impact on easement value.
+With the inception of the Septic Bill, immediate family member lots count toward the overall maximum and therefore has a greater impact on easement value.
 Some landowners may perceive this as too restrictive or unpredictable for future estate planning.